EZIKALEXANDR/SmallViruses/README.md

 - It is not added to autostart
 - The process is critical and a BSOD appears when closing it
 - To disable the virus, re-enter the system
+# Joke adware
+Displays one to three messages in a random part of the screen
+- It is not added to autostart
+- There are two variations, with and without the critical process
+- To disable the virus, re-enter the system or close it in taskmgr
+-
 *The list is likely to grow*